-- 1 Students should complete the course having gained more confidence in their writing ability. - 2 Participants should feel more comfortable in exercising their writing muscles in different ways. - 3.
-Participants should leave the course with a desire to continue writing creatively beyond the confines of the classroom.
+- 1. Complete the course having gained more confidence in their writing ability. - 2.
+Feel more comfortable in exercising their writing muscles in different ways. - 3.
+Leave the course with a desire to continue writing creatively beyond the confines of the classroom.